.

 It's reverse

 Vadim Mikhailov's solo exhibition in Perm is an important event not only for the artist himself, but also for the local art environment.
-Born in Gornozavodsk, Perm Krai, Vadim moved to Perm at the age of 17 and spent a significant part of his life-time here.
-It was a period of searching and shaping himself.
-Vadim got into the underground crowd, including the legendary workshops at Kislovodskaya 17, met like-minded people, some of whom became guides to the art world for him.
+He was born in Gornozavodsk, Perm Krai, but Vadim moved to Perm at the age of 17 and spent a significant part of his life-time here.
+It was a period of searching and shaping himself — the artist got into the underground crowd, including the legendary workshops at Kislovodskaya 17, met like-minded people, some of whom became guides to the art world for him.
 In addition, Mikhailov studied in the studio of Perm artist Mikhail Pavlyukevich, as well as at ART POLITICS School of Contemporary Art curated by Arseny Sergeev.

 Later, Vadim moved to St. Petersburg, where a new difficult but productive period began for him.
 A major role in the development of Mikhailov's artistic practice was played by the local group North-7.
-This group unites friends and colleagues regardless of age, art experience and the specifics of their work.
-Artists organize independent spaces and projects.
-They participate in different institutionalized events in St. Petersburg and outside.
-Any artist needs constant exchange with others.
-So, communication with Sever-7 has become an important phase for Vadim.
-In addition, thanks to this group, Vadim has the opportunity to regularly show his work in public.
+This group unites friends and colleagues regardless of age, experience and the specifics of their work.
+Artists organise independent spaces and projects.
+They participate in different institutionalised events in St. Petersburg and outside.
+Communication with North-7 has become an important phase for Vadim because any artist needs constant exchange with others.
+In addition, Vadim has the opportunity to regularly show his work in public with their support.

 But Mikhailov's style and method crystallized in Perm.
 His works are made in the sgraffito technique.
 The artist applies paint primer and black oil paint to the objects, and then scratches the drawing with a blade or awl.
 This approach refers to the familiar "folk" graffiti — scratched drawings and inscriptions in front entrances.
 As a basis, he uses everything that comes to hand: old clothes, pieces of furniture or even houses, toys, carpets and so on.
 Many of these items are personalized because they originally belonged to artist friends, whose names are sometimes recorded in the titles of works.
 Some items are imprinted in the collective memory, such as the velvet rugs that hung on the walls in almost every Soviet and post-Soviet apartment.